Most wildfires are preventable. Learn to be fire safe

 20mi from Kootenai National Wildlife Refuge · 1 site

 COME AND EXPERIENCE BEAUTIFUL NORTH IDAHO!!!
-We are located down a dead-end road, approximately 18 miles from downtown Sandpoint, with all it has to offer, yummy restaurants, Cedar Street Public Market, music concerts, the Bonner County Fair and don't miss City Beach no matter the weather, maybe even take a lake tour.
+We are located down a dead-end road, approximately 18 miles from downtown Sandpoint, with all it has to offer, yummy restaurants, Cedar Street Public Market, music, Bonner County Fair and don't miss City Beach, maybe even take a lake tour.
 We are 12 miles from The Idaho Club and just 22 miles from Schweitzer and some of the most breathtaking views around.
 There is always something to do and see on the mountain.
-Trestle Creek Park on the shore of Lake Pend Oreille, is another of our favorite places and it's only a 16-mile drive through some of the most picturesque areas of the NW.
+Trestle Creek Park on the shore of Lake Pend Oreille, is only a 16-mile drive through some of the most picturesque areas of the NW.
 After a fun filled day exploring North Idaho come and relax at The Lost Fainting Goat Ranch, an amusing name for a place we call home.
 There is a separate private driveway, and you will have the whole camp area to yourselves, yet we aren't far away should a need arise.
-You may occasionally hear us (4 busy kids, 1 fat cat, 2 friendly dogs, 1 noisy rooster and 11 happy hens yet still no fainting goats) but we want you to feel like you are in your own private sanctuary.
-We are offering a new furnished bell tent in a secluded area of our private property in the beautiful mountains of Sandpoint Idaho.
+You may occasionally hear us (4 busy kids, 3 cats, 2 friendly dogs, 1 noisy rooster and 18 happy hens yet still no fainting goats) but we want you to feel like you are in your own private sanctuary.
+We are offering a furnished bell tent in a secluded area of our private property in the beautiful mountains of Sandpoint Idaho.
 Our camp area is along a quiet creek that is visited by deer, wild turkey, squirls and even the occasional moose.
-There are also those less desirable critters that live in nature like insects, and we do try and mitigate those troublemakers with screens, traps, Diatomaceous Earth and other natural means.
+There are also those less desirable critters that live in nature like insects, we do try and mitigate those troublemakers.
 This area of our property is off grid with a wonderful shower house built from wood milled from our own land, complete with hot water and a compost toilet.
-We even provide Starlink WiFi and a way to charge cell phones thanks to our solar charged batteries.
+We provide Starlink WiFi and a way to charge cell phones thanks to our solar charged batteries.
 There is a fire pit, comfy chairs, a beautiful picnic table, again, made from wood from our own land, and a screened in area with cooking supplies.
 Our family enjoys hosting guests and we enjoy meeting new people.
-The most common phrase we heard when we first moved here was "Welcome to Idaho!"
 We hope you love it here as much as we do.
 When you reserve your time with us, please look for messages regarding directions and check-in instructions, we like to meet everyone to show you around and it gets pretty dark out here in the country and the cell coverage is pretty spotty in our area.
 We truly want you to have a relaxing experience and good communication helps us serve you better.
-Thank you!

 Pets